pluginever/wc-variation-images/readme.txt

 9. Product Single Page Light box with Social Share.

 == Changelog ==

+= 1.2.2 ( 04th May 2025 ) =
+* Compatibility - Compatible with the latest WordPress version (6.8).
+* Compatibility - Compatible with the latest WooCommerce version (9.8).
+* Fix - Some Known Issues

 = 1.2.1 ( 27th March, 2025 )=
 * Compatibility - Checked compatibility with WC latest version